Compressed representation of Learning Spaces: Compression of Knowledge Spaces using more subtle wildcards

 Indeed, each candidate row without $e$-symbol has exactly one minimal member.
 It is obtained by turning 2 at position 7 to 1 (or leaving it 1 if it is $1$) and turning all other 2's to 0.
 The last candidate row features $(e,e)$.
-It is clear why it has {\it two} minimal members, i.e. the last two rows in Table 7.
-(Generally, a candidate row with $t$ many $e$-bubbles of length $\varepsilon_1, \cdots, \varepsilon_t$ respectively has $\varepsilon_1 \varepsilon_2 \cdots \varepsilon_t$ many minimal members.)
-In the same way one determines Atoms$(m)$ from $m \in Q\setminus \{7\}$.
-The result is given in Figure 3.
+It is clear why it has {\it two} minimal members, i.e. the last two rows in Table 6.
+(Generally, a candidate row with $t$ many $e$-wildcards of length $\varepsilon_1, \cdots, \varepsilon_t$ respectively has $\varepsilon_1 \varepsilon_2 \cdots \varepsilon_t$ many minimal members.)
+By sieving the (absolutely) inclusion-minimal sets among the row-minimal sets yields Atoms$(7) = \{b, e, c\}$.
+In the same way one determines Atoms$(m)$ for $m \in Q\setminus \{7\}$.
+The result is given in Figure 5.
+The boldface number in each set ($=$ join irreducible) $P$ points out the color of $P$.

-\section{From Knowledge Spaces to Closure Spaces to lattices}
+\section{From Knowledge Spaces to closure spaces to lattices}